Shooting by deputy leaves man dead, girlfriend charged, questions unanswered

 Sheriff's department was under scrutiny

-In August 2016, LaFleur joined the Evangeline Parish Sheriff's Office, which has come under federal scrutiny.
+In September 2016, LaFleur was sworn into the Evangeline Parish Sheriff's Office, which has come under federal scrutiny.

 Last year, Evangeline Parish was the focus of a Justice Department report for holding people without probable cause or warrants, through a practice called an "investigative hold," federal officials said.